FuelLabs/fuels-ts/apps/docs/src/guide/contracts/configurable-constants.md

 # Configurable Constants

 Sway introduces a powerful feature: configurable constants.
-When creating a contract, you have the possibility to define constants, each assigned with a default value.
+When creating a contract, you can define constants, each assigned with a default value.

-Prior to deploying the contract, you can then redefine the value for these constants, it can be all of them or as many as you need.
+Before deploying the contract, you can then redefine the value for these constants, it can be all of them or as many as you need.

 This feature provides flexibility for dynamic contract environments.
 It allows a high level of customization, leading to more efficient and adaptable smart contracts.